Name That Tune: Bid-a-Note

 Bid-a-Note has typically been the final head-to-head round of the show, except from 1978 to 1981 and during the 1984–85 tournaments, when it was the penultimate round.

 After being given a clue towards the song, the two contestants alternate bidding as to how few notes they need to identify it, starting as high as seven.
-Bidding ends when one contestant challenges the other to name the tune, or a bid of one note is given by a player to end the auction.
+Bidding ends when one contestant challenges the other to name the tune, or a bid of one note is given by a contestant to end the auction.
 Correctly identifying the song earns the contestant a point, while missing it gives the point to the opponent.
-The first to reach three points wins the game.
+The first to reach three points wins the game, and the winning point had to be earned by a correct answer, not by default.

-From 1978 to the end of the Kennedy run, players alternated choosing the tune to be played via displayed numbered packets.
+From 1978 to the end of the Kennedy run, contestants alternated choosing the tune to be played via displayed numbered packets.

 Golden Medley

-The main bonus round of Name That Tune, where the contestant must identify seven tunes within 30 seconds.
+The Golden Medley is the main bonus round where the contestant must identify seven tunes within 30 seconds.
 The champion stops the clock by hitting a buzzer, a cue for the band to stop playing, and can either give an answer or pass if they are not sure.
-Once all seven tunes are played, the contestant may return to tunes passed if time permits.
+Once all seven tunes are played, the contestant may return to tunes passed in the original sequence in which they were played if time permits.
 The game ends when a contestant identifies all seven tunes, runs out of time, or gives an incorrect answer.

-On the 1974 daytime series, the winning player had to correctly identify six (later five) tunes.
+On the 1974 daytime series, the winning contestant had to correctly identify six (later five) tunes.
 Each correct guess won $200, and $2,000 was awarded if the contestant guessed all six in 30 seconds.
 No matter what the result of the Golden Medley was, the champion returned the next day and played until they had won five times or had been defeated.
 Any champion that made it to a fifth day won a car.

 Later in the run, corresponding with the change to five tunes, a champion was required to win the Golden Medley in order to return the next day.
 The car was awarded if the champion successfully completed the Golden Medley four times.

-On the Tom Kennedy syndicated series, each tune was worth $500 in cash and/or prizes (usually, a contestant who got six won a car on the nighttime version), and any contestant who named all seven tunes won a $15,000 prize package.
+On the syndicated series, each tune was worth $500 in cash and/or prizes (usually, a contestant who got six won a car on the nighttime version), and any contestant who named all seven tunes won a $15,000 prize package.
 On the 1977 daytime version, each tune was worth $250, and all seven won a $2,500 prize package.